 Do you only have 20 or 30 people on the guest list for your party?
 If so, you might be able to host it right in your home.

 Just make sure you declutter your house before bringing a bunch of people into it for a party.
-This helpful article will provide you with information on one good storage solution.

 And make sure you consider a larger venue if you’re expecting a large group of people to show up for your party.
 The last thing you want to do is be forced to cram people inside your home like sardines.